morpho-org/vault-v2/certora/README.md

 # Acknowledgments

-Some rules and invariants are derived from work by ChainSecurity during its audit of this repository.
+Some rules and invariants are derived from work by ChainSecurity during its VaultV2 audit.